 Ash Fused Glass

 Out of the ashes of sadness, a new direction is born – an alternative – I’m sure my dad would be proud to be part of it too.
-My hope is to be able to help others that want to have a beautiful memorial keepsake or piece of jewellery made with some of their loved ones or pets ashes.
+My hope is to be able to help others that want to have a beautiful keepsake or piece of jewellery made with some of their loved ones or pets ashes.

 Alternative therapies and healing